nophead/NopSCADlib/readme.md

 ## Drag_chain
 Parametric cable drag chain to limit the bend radius of a cable run.

-Each link has a maximum bend angle, so the mininium radius is proportional to the link length.
+Each link has a maximum bend angle of 45&deg;, so the mininium radius is proportional to the link length.

 The travel prpoery is how far it can move in each direction, i.e. half the maximum travel if the chain is mounted in the middle of the travel.